 Responsibility of Power: though he'd prefer to lead a perfectly normal life, it would seem that fate had a different idea in store for John Wraith.
 He reluctantly uses his skills and abilities to assist his friends when they are in need, but otherwise clings to a normal life when he can.

 John has no costume.
 He's not a super hero and he never claimed to be.
 When he inadvertently finds himself mired in action, he's most often wearing his trademark outfit (not a costume, but his favorite clothes) - a ten gallon hat, dark horn-rimmed sunglasses, and a comfy suit.

 John's an exceptionally paranoid kind of guy.
-He's about as violent as his fellows from the Weapon X program, but a lot more merciful; he's let his sentimentality keep him from killing innocents while on a mission, unlike people like Sabretooth.
+He's about as violent as his fellows from the Weapon X program, but a lot more merciful.
+He's let his sentimentality keep him from killing innocents while on a mission, unlike erstwhile teammates such as Sabretooth.

-Real Name: Unknown (John Wraith may just be a convenient alias)
+Real Name: Unknown (John Wraith is likely a convenient alias)

 Occupation: unknown, former mercenary and government operative